ARM-software/abi-aa/aadwarf64/aadwarf64.rst

    .. _Note 8:

-   8. The RA_SIGN_STATE pseudo-register records whether the return address has been signed with a PAC.
+   8. The RA_SIGN_STATE pseudo-register records whether the return address has been signed with a PAC, and whether the value of PC has been used as a diversifier for the return address signing.
 This information can be used when unwinding.
 It is an unsigned integer with the same size as a general register.
-Only bit[0] is meaningful and is initialized to zero.
+Only bit[0] and bit[1] are meaningful and are initialized to zero.

+      Bit[0] indicates whether the return address has been signed.
 A value of 0 indicates the return address has not been signed.
 A value of 1 indicates the return address has been signed.

+      Bit[1] indicates whether the value of PC has been used as a diversifier for signing the return address.
+A value of 0 indicates the value of PC has not been used for return address signing.
+A value of 1 indicates the value of PC has been used for return address signing.

    .. _Note 9: